 Part 1: How to Import Local Song Files to Spotify

-1.)
-Make sure your sound files are in the “Music” or “Download” folders of your computer.
+1. Make sure your audio/song files are in the “Music” or “Downloads” folders of your computer.

-3.)
-Scroll down in settings until you see the “Local Files” section.
-Click on the button and it should swipe to the right and turn green.
+3. Scroll down in Settings until you see the “Local Files” section.
+Click on the slider and it should swipe to the right and turn green.
 You will now see a “Local Files” option appear on the left under “Your Library”.

 Part 2: How To Play Local Files On Your Mobile Device Anywhere

-2.)
-Make sure your mobile device is connected to the same Wifi and logged into the same Spotify account as your Laptop/Desktop.
+2. Make sure your mobile device is connected to the same WiFi network and logged into the same Spotify account as your Laptop/Desktop.

-3.)
-In the mobile app, select “Home” and find the gear in the upper right hand corner.
+3. In the mobile app, select “Home” and find the gear in the upper right hand corner.
 Select it and then scroll down to find the “Local Files” section.
-Click the button next to it so the switch flips to green.
+Click the slider next to it to turn it green and enable it.

-4.)
-On the desktop app, go to your playlist with the local files in it and select the button next to “Download” so that it flips to green.
-The playlist will now show up with the local files in it on the mobile app (while connected to the same wifi).
+4. On the desktop app, go to your playlist with the local files in it and click the slider next to “Downloaded” so that it changes to green.
+The playlist will now show up with the local files in it on the mobile app (while connected to the same WiFi).

-Note: If you can not see the songs to download in Part 2 Step 5, you may need to switch off "Hide Unplayable Songs " by going to Settings -> Playback -> Hide Unplayable Songs and clicking the switch to grey.
+Note: If you can not see the songs to download in Part 2: Step 5, you may need to switch off "Hide Unplayable Songs" by going to Settings -> Playback -> Hide Unplayable Songs and clicking the slider to disable it and turn it grey.